ShamsaAbdullahi/13se/README.md

 # 13se

-blue collar services
-users folder contains all the details in the employees Emloyers folder contains details about the employees
+This app is about blue collar services users folder contains all the details in the employees Employers folder contains details about the employees